 OK, even I find the Jimmy Choo ones a bit OTT, but for a flat shoe, they sure bring the drama.
 I’d love to wear them casually with boyfriend jeans and a tank top in the summer; they’re far too Zsa Zsa Gabor to wear for evening.

 Much easier to style and super popular since their launch are the Nikolas Kirkwood Bottalato pointed toe loafers.
 They come in every colour of the rainbow (more than shown below, and some prints as well).
 These are a favourite of the fashion set.

 Nikolas Kirkwood set out to create a flat that appeared to lengthen the leg.
 Since I don’t own a pair yet, I cannot vouch for how effectively they do this, but I found this photo online (not that a model needs much help in this department).
 I can see how the pointed toe and long loafer shape on top would add length, but it may just make me look like I’m wearing canoes on my feet.
 I’ll definitely have to try these and report back.

-So, I find myself, an ever-since-I-can-remember high-heel-junkie who practically needs a 12 step program, blogging about why pointed toe flats are not only a 2015 fashion thing, but also a workable style that can be flattering and comfortable for women of a certain age.
+So, I find myself, an ever-since-I-can-remember high-heel-junkie, blogging about why pointed toe flats are not only a 2015 fashion thing, but also a workable style that can be flattering and comfortable for women of a certain age.
 Different phases of life call for different shoes, and I’m facing the fact that jewel-encrusted heels and a toddler are not often compatible.
-I have a few friends who refuse to even think about wearing heels, so I’m going to see if a Reverse Mullet could inspire them to leave their ballerina flat or traditional suede loafer rut.
+I have a few friends who hate wearing heels.
+I’m going to see if a Reverse Mullet flat could inspire them to leave their ballerinas or traditional loafer rut.

 What do you think about pointed toe flats?
 Do you wear Reverse Mullets?